Bounded Palais-Smale sequences with Morse type information for some constrained functionals: Introduction and main results

-A novel point that arises in this setting, illustrating a certain flexibility in our approach, is that we will work with two distinct, but nevertheless closely related, sprays.
+A novel point that arises in our setting, illustrating a certain flexibility in our approach, is that we will work with two distinct, but nevertheless closely related, sprays.
 The first is chosen so that we have a nice manageable second-order quantity $D^2\phi$ from which it is effectively possible to extract interesting information, and the second being induced from the structure of $E$, we will develop this point further in Section~\ref{M-theorem}.

-Finally, since we work essentially with sprays and their geodesics, one could certainly imagine natural extensions to Finsler submanifolds of Banach spaces with sufficiently regular norms.
+In the last part of the paper we present, in Theorem \ref{Objective1}, a version of Theorem \ref{thm: application} in which it is assumed that the family $\Phi_{\rho}: E \rightarrow \R$ consists of symmetric functionals.
+Namely: $\Phi_{\rho}(-x) = \Phi_{\rho}(x)$ for any $x \in E, \rho \in I$.
+Theorem \ref{Objective1} can be obtained as a direct consequence of Theorem \ref{M-theoremSym} which extends our key technical result, Theorem \ref{M-theorem}, stated in the next section.
+In Theorem \ref{M-theoremSym}, with the goal of deriving multiplicity results in the spirit of the symmetric mountain-pass theorem or of the fountain theorem, we consider homotopic families which exhibit this symmetry.
+The main \emph{additional} difficulty is that we need to make deformations that preserve the symmetry of the homotopic family.